MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

     paper from the Process Payables Remittance window after the checks are printed.

-To print a remittance, you must mark this option and print the remittance from the Process Payables Remittance window.
+    to print a remittance, you must mark this option and print the remittance from the Process Payables Remittance window.

+    > [!NOTE]
-*A remittance form is printed automatically if you have a zero amount check in the batch or if you’re paying more than 12 vouchers with one check.*
+    > A remittance form is printed automatically if you have a zero amount check in the batch or if you’re paying more than 12 vouchers with one check.

 1. Mark to print an alignment form, so you can ensure that the check forms are properly aligned in the printer.
 Xs and 9s are printed in place of the